sudoleg/YouTubeGPT/README.md

 - The project uses [YouTube Transcript API](https://github.com/jdepoix/youtube-transcript-api) for fetching transcripts.
 - [LangChain](https://github.com/langchain-ai/langchain) is used to create a prompt, submit it to an LLM and process it's response.
 - The UI is built using [Streamlit](https://github.com/streamlit/streamlit).
+- [ChromaDB](https://docs.trychroma.com/) is used as a vector store for embeddings.

 ## License